apache/age-website/docs/clauses/create.md

 ## Create an edge between two nodes

-To create an edge between two vertices, we first get the two vertices.
-Once the nodes are loaded, we simply create an edge between them.
+To create an edge between two vertices, we first `MATCH` the two vertices.
+Once the nodes are matched, we create an edge between them.

 Query